TERMS OF BUSINESS AGREEMENT ("TOBA")

 3 Our service to you

-3.1 We only offer professional indemnity insurance policies, all of which are bound under a single binding authority facility, which is delegated to us and underwritten by a single insured.
+3.2 We only arrange professional indemnity insurance policies, all of which are placed under a single binding authority facility, which is delegated to Ben Nevis Specialty Limited (“Ben Nevis”), a sister company of Six Clerks, by insurers.

-Under this arrangement, subject to specific parameters, we have been delegated responsibility from the insurer to:
+Under this arrangement, subject to specific parameters, Ben Nevis have been delegated responsibility from the insurer to:

 • bind and commit the insurer to the contract of insurance;